 - Try local dishes such as barbecues, West Indian roti, flying fish sandwiches, grilled fresh fish, as well as lobster.

 - For a truly unique experience, get a massage at Ocean Spa BVI.
 Here, you’ll not only float on the waters at White Bay while enjoying the experience, but you’ll also be able to see multicolored fish swimming beneath the massage table.

 - Snorkel White Bay.
 This secluded half-mile sandy beach has reefs that are close to the shore.

 - Scuba Dive.
 JVD Scuba offers equipment rentals, snorkeling and eco tours, scuba diving trips, and a PADI Scuba school.

 - Stop by the Soggy Dollar Bar for a Painkiller drink.
 This swim-up beach bar is world-famous.
 They even have their own brand of rum!

-- Visit the famous Foxy’s Bar.
-This iconic bar is known around the world as a place to have fun and party.
+- Visit Jost Van Dyke’s famous Foxy’s Bar.
+This iconic bar is known worldwide as a place to have fun and party.